Welcome to training day 2...

 It will be easier to see both different colored blade tips as they are spinning on a sunny day with a dark background such as distant trees or mountains.
 If your blade tracking is set correctly, both colored blades will be overlapping – flying in the exact same plane.
 If your blade tracking is out, one of the blades will be flying higher than the other and you will be able to see both distinct blade tip colors.

 Say the blade with the red tape is higher than the blade with the black tape.
-To correct this, stop the engine and adjust the ball link reducing the pitch of the red blade as per your helicopter instructions.
+To correct this, spool-down and adjust the ball link reducing the pitch of the red blade as per your helicopter instructions.
 You could also increase the pitch of the black blade so it meets up to the red blade.
-If the adjustment is out a lot, I would recommend doing both – decrease the pitch on the red and increase it on the black.
+If the adjustment is out a lot, I would recommend doing both – decrease the pitch on the red by one turn and increase it one turn on the black.

-Now start up the engine/motor again getting the helicopter light on the skids and recheck – continue performing these tests and blade tracking adjustments until both blades colors overlap and appear as one blade.
+Now spool-up getting the helicopter light on the skids and recheck.
+Continue performing these tests and blade tracking adjustments until both blades colors overlap and appear as one blade.

 Once you learn to hover, it wouldn’t be a bad idea to recheck the tracking again during an actual hover with the rotor blades at eye level.
 The tracking shouldn’t have changed, but there will be more load on the rotor and this might cause a very slight out of track condition.
 If so, simply land the bird, adjust the blade tracking as required, and recheck.
 You will also want to recheck your blade tracking whenever you replace rotor blades or perform maintenance/repairs to your rotor head.

 After you perform the blade tracking adjustment, the tape can be removed if you wish.
-This tracking tape will usually start peeling off on it’s own after a while.
+This tracking tape will sometimes start peeling off on its own after a while.
 You will most likely be pretty startled and confused when this happens because the rotor will start making a very strange and scary sound as the tape comes loose.

 Ready For Day 3?